 "This fascinating study explores the way in which an understanding of a composer's creative process may enhance appreciation and the interpretation of the music.
 In an introductory chapter Kinderman, an authority of sketch studies . . . traces the arguments surrounding the discipline of what has been termed 'genetic criticism.'
 The Beethoven chapter . . . is but one of the illuminating case studies in a book rich in musical, historical and interpretative detail and which promises to attract new attention to the growing field of genetic criticism."--Arietta

 "The Creative Process in Music from Mozart to Kurtág is a remarkable piece of work in terms of both depth and breadth.
 William Kinderman has succeeded in weaving analytical and historical perspectives into a compelling discourse about how music is created and what it means.
 Even more astonishing is the scope of this undertaking.
 Most sketch-study scholars work within the context of 'their composer.'
 This book expands that context to embrace the past two hundred years.
-In so doing, Kinderman has raised the bar for all of us." --Friedemann Sallis, University of Calgary
+In so doing, Kinderman has raised the bar for all of us."--Friedemann Sallis, author of Music Sketches